abinit/abinit/doc/tutorial/compilation.md

 ./configure --with-config-file="myconf.ac9"
 ```

+where double quotes may be needed for portability reasons.

-Remember to crosscheck the summary produced by the configure script to make sure you are
+Remember to always crosscheck the summary produced by the configure script to make sure
-getting what you expect.
+you are getting what you expect.

-The configure script has generated several files required by make and the *config.h* include file
+The configure script has generated several files required by make and the **config.h** include file
-containing all the pre-processing options used to build ABINIT.
+with all the pre-processing options that will be used to build ABINIT.
+This file is included in every source file and it defines the features that will be activated/deactivated
+at compilation-time depending on the libraries available on your machine.
-Let's have a look at this file.
+Let's have a look at a selected portion of this include file:

 ```cpp
 /* Define to 1 if you have a working MPI installation. */